 Dec 18 Bean — Plumule tied, tip not out of seed (a good way below surface & after fixing filament, curved up, but leaving filament free

-(The first great movement seem to be the usual course of a [trace] of basal half of stem)
+(This first great movement seem to be the usual one of exterior of 8.
+30 little to right basal half of stem)

 [403bv]